nathangrinsztajn/NoTurningBack/README.md

-This is a Pytorch implementation of the paper: Neurips 2021 - There Is No Turning Back: A Self-Supervised Approach for Reversibility-Aware Reinforcement Learning.
+This is the Pytorch implementation of the paper: Neurips 2021 - There Is No Turning Back: A Self-Supervised Approach for Reversibility-Aware Reinforcement Learning.